Bladder infection or vaginal infection?

 When is a visit to the doctor urgently necessary?

-In cases of vaginal infections, medical advice should be sought if the discharge changes significantly, smells unpleasant, or has an unusual color, if there is severe redness or swelling, or if there is pain during intercourse.
+Medical advice should be sought for vaginal infections if the discharge is significantly changed, smells unpleasant, or has an unusual color, if there is severe redness or swelling, or if there is pain during intercourse.
 An examination is also important if symptoms recur repeatedly or if there is uncertainty about the cause.

 Quellenverzeichnis anzeigen